MyWorkman

-Fitting Lino - article
+Fitting Lino

 1. Finding a tradesman

 It is easy to waste valuable time contacting and describing your job to lino fitters who are not necessarily available for or interested in your particular job.
 We make this process quick and easy.
-Simply post a job ad for free and we will contact lino fitters in your area of the UK for you.
+Simply post a job ad for free and we will contact flooring specialists in your area of the UK for you.
 You will receive tenders by email from lino fitters interested in your job.
 You will be able to check the references provided and view feedback left by previous myworkman users.

 2. What is lino?